France: 3 police officers shot dead | DW | 23.12.2020

 The incident took place in central France after officers were called out to a domestic disturbance.
-The situation is still ongoing.
+The suspect has now been found dead.

 France's national police force said Thursday that three officers had been shot dead and a fourth wounded in central France.